right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 ## DAY 9

-Concentrate on body language for
+Concentrate on body language fora day.

----

-# THE PASSPORT

-a day.
 Write down the body language notes from the earlier chapter and keep it with you.
 Make constant reference to it.

 ## DAY 10